Cray-HPE/docs-sat/docs/release_notes/sat_2.4_release_notes.md

 only by the user.

-Keycloak usernames used to authenticate to the API gateway are stored in the SAT config file at `/.config/sat/sat.toml`.
+Keycloak usernames used to authenticate to the API gateway are stored in the SAT configuration file at `/.config/sat/sat.toml`.
 Keycloak usernames are also used in the file names of tokens stored in `/.config/sat/tokens`.
-As an additional security measure, SAT now restricts the permissions of the SAT config file to be readable and writable only by the user.
-It also restricts the tokens directory and the entire SAT config directory `~/.config/sat` to be accessible only by the user.
+As an additional security measure, SAT now restricts the permissions of the SAT configuration file to be readable and writable only by the user.
+It also restricts the tokens directory and the entire SAT configuration directory `~/.config/sat` to be accessible only by the user.
 This prevents other users on the system from viewing Keycloak usernames used to authenticate to the API gateway.

 ## Bug Fixes